 All students are encouraged to apply for financial aid to determine if work study funds are available.
 Then check job postings to see specific requirements.
 More information is available on financial aid at the Metropolitan State Financial Aid Office web site.
 Please note that all student employment opportunities cease upon graduation.

 Work-Study Student: Is a student, graduate or undergraduate, who is making satisfactory academic progress and is engaged in work that is supported through funding from a state or federally administered work-study financial aid program.
 Students need to apply for work study funds through the Financial Aid Office.
-More information available at the Metropolitan State Financial Aid Office web site.
+More information is available at the Metropolitan State Financial Aid Office web site.

 Student Worker: Is a graduate or undergraduate student who is making satisfactory academic progress and is paid on an hourly basis from funds other than work-study, normally out of a department budget.